pbe9216/netsec-crs/netsec-casestudy-2/case-study.md

 A report should be produced detailing
 - the honeypot solutions landscape,
 - the placement of the honeypot(s) in the architecture,
-- which solution has been choses,
+- which solution has been chosen,
 - how the solution will be setup (low level implementation guide),
 - how the solution operates using sample tests